Reserves Information for Faculty

 - The Library does not have access to your password and cannot provide the password to your students.

-- Traditional reserve materials are located on the lower level of the Library.
+- Traditional reserve materials are located at the circulation desk, or in the reference collection.

 - You may want to review the information for students using Reserve Services.